 It is very important to me not only to keep my skills sharp but to develop them further.
 That way I can provide my clients with the best quality images using the latest techniques.
 This CGI motorbike project has been my personal development project for the past few weeks.
 It helped me to improve my workflow using Blender for CGI.
-Blender is my software of choice for producing CGI product images.
+Blender is my software of choice for producing architectural and product CGI images.

 Here I would like to share with you some of the renders created from the final motorbike model and some behind the scenes images to help you gain an insight into the process of this kind of CGI.